 Targeted Strategies on Google Plus Don’t Equal Engagement

-On Google Plus, it does’t take a trained eye to start to see targeted SEO-driven patterns vs. actual engagement.
-The patterns typically involves a group of cooperative folks within a niche who (1) link dump (just posting links without any commentary); (2) systematic plus one each others posts (which, in and of itself I think is OK especially when there’s little time to read them); (3) share dumped links (what I call “double dumping”); (4) share posts without reading them regardless of whether the posts have any value to a reader; and (5) other ways to call attention to low value posts in a round-robin fashion.
+On Google Plus, it doesn’t take a trained eye to start to see targeted SEO-driven patterns vs. actual engagement.
+The patterns typically involve a group of cooperative folks within a niche who (1) link dump (just posting links without any commentary); (2) systematic plus one each other’s posts (which, in and of itself I think is OK especially when there’s little time to read them); (3) share dumped links (what I call “double dumping”); (4) share posts without reading them regardless of whether the posts have any value to a reader; and (5) other ways to call attention to low-value posts in a round-robin fashion.

 Prediction Why Narrowly Targeted Strategies May Fail

 So, here’s my simple prediction for what it is worth.
-Google eventually catches up to every “system” SEO enthusiasts engage in to “game” the system on [tooltip title=”A search engine results page (SERP) is the listing of results returned by a search engine in response to a keyword query.
-The results normally include a list of items with titles, a reference to the full version, and a short description showing where the keywords have matched content within the page.” placement=”top” trigger=”hover” class=”” id=””]SERP’s[/tooltip].
+Google eventually catches up to every “system” SEO enthusiasts engage in “game” the system on SERP’sAdd a Tooltip Text.
 So, to the extent Google Plus “strategies” have an impact on SERP’s, they will develop the methods and the algorithms to do the SAME thing (a la Panda), to catch up with these systems on Google Plus.

 Real World Examples of Site Visitors’ Experiences